BloomTech-Labs/coder-heroes-docs/README.md

   - A lot of development work has already been completed.
 The purpose of this ticket was to ensure that the site is clean, free of broken links, and incomplete features are hidden from view.
     - We have hide the instructor search section as that will be built out in a future epic.
   - Ensured that site looks and behaves as expected (responsiveness, design, etc.).
 Used the Figma mockups design as a guide.
-  - Add details for pages that should be complete.
+  - Added details for pages that should be complete.
-    - Work with stakeholder to retrieve content, such as site terms and privacy policy.
+    - Worked with stakeholder to retrieve content, such as site terms and privacy policy.

 ### FE: I want to be able to express my interest in the program (BL-464 In Progress)